sedusa/azalea-report/content/home.md

   - name: Monica Kovuri, MD
     image: https://www.sgmc.org/wp-content/uploads/2022/06/1.png
     content: >
-      Dr. Monica Kuvori joins our team of Chief Residents, bringing a wealth of diverse experience and a passion for endocrinology.
-A graduate of Sri Devaraj Urs Medical College, Dr. Kuvori has demonstrated exceptional clinical skills and leadership throughout her residency.
+      Dr. Monica Kovuri joins our team of Chief Residents, bringing a wealth of diverse experience and a passion for endocrinology.
+A graduate of Sri Devaraj Urs Medical College, Dr. Kovuri has demonstrated exceptional clinical skills and leadership throughout her residency.

-      "I'm honored to serve as a Chief Resident and excited to contribute to our program's growth," says Dr. Kuvori.
+      "I'm honored to serve as a Chief Resident and excited to contribute to our program's growth," says Dr. Kovuri.
 "My goal is to foster an environment of continuous learning and support for our residents, particularly in research and specialized areas like endocrinology."

-      Dr. Kuvori's interest in endocrinology shapes her approach to patient care and resident education.
+      Dr. Kovuri's interest in endocrinology shapes her approach to patient care and resident education.
 She plans to organize focused workshops and case discussions in this field, benefiting residents interested in metabolic disorders and hormone-related conditions.

-      Looking ahead, Dr. Kuvori aspires to pursue a fellowship in endocrinology, where she hopes to further specialize and contribute to advancements in the field.
+      Looking ahead, Dr. Kovuri aspires to pursue a fellowship in endocrinology, where she hopes to further specialize and contribute to advancements in the field.
 Her dedication to this subspecialty will undoubtedly enrich our program's curriculum and inspire residents with similar interests.

-      "To our current and incoming residents," Dr. Kuvori advises, "embrace every learning opportunity, stay curious, and don't hesitate to explore your specific areas of interest within internal medicine.
+      "To our current and incoming residents," Dr. Kovuri advises, "embrace every learning opportunity, stay curious, and don't hesitate to explore your specific areas of interest within internal medicine.
 The depth and breadth of our field offer endless possibilities for growth and specialization."
   - name: Venkata Gandi, MD
     image: https://www.sgmc.org/wp-content/uploads/2022/06/7.png
     content: >